Descanonge/neba/docs/source/datasets.rst

 ============

 Modules can be compounded together in some cases.
 The common API for this is contained in :class:`.ModuleMix`.
-This generate a module with multiple 'base modules'.
-It will instanciate and initialize the modules and store them in :attr:`.ModuleMix.base_modules`.
+This generates a module with multiple 'base modules'.
+It will instanciate and initialize all modules and store them in :attr:`.ModuleMix.base_modules`.

-This is used to obtain the :class:`union<.SourceUnion>` or :class:`intersection<.SourceIntersection>` of source files obtained by different source modules.
+This is used for instance to obtain the :class:`union<.SourceUnion>` or :class:`intersection<.SourceIntersection>` of source files obtained by different source modules.